MatthewRDangle/jsutils/README.md

 This project is an open source public repository that is actively developed by Matthew R. Dangle.
 Everyone is free to download and install JSutils for personal or commercial use.

 ## Releases
-JSutils is released as an as is utility library, there is no plan for any official release.
+JSutils is released as an as is utility library, there is no plan for versioning releases.

 ## Install
 JSutils by defualt is just an object with functions as values to it's properties.
 To install you just need to reference the script file in your html head.
 Then call the function through the jsUtils object.